antoine71/django_basic_template/README.md

 cookiecutter https://github.com/antoine71/django_basic_template
 ```

-You'll be prompted for the project name and if you wish to use DRF.
+You'll be prompted for the project name, if you wish to use postgresql and DRF.
 Provide the information, then a Django project will be created for you.
 Enter the project and take a look around :
 ```
 cd my_project_name/
 ls